How To Prove a Product Liability Claim

 Causation

 Next, you have to show that the product’s defect was the proximate cause of your injuries.
-This simply means that the defective product, and not some other factor, caused your injuries.
+This simply means that the defective product, and not some other factor at the same time, caused your injuries.

 Proper Use